vippsas/vipps-developers/settlements/README.md

 _including* the Vipps fees, and are then invoiced for the Vipps fees.

 Net settlement is the default, and in practice the only settlement method offered.
-Gross settlements are only offerend in very rare cases.
+Gross settlements are only offered in very rare cases.
-With gross settlements, Vipps MobilePay in practice provides a loan to the merchant, and this involves both additional cost and risk , and also requires additional checks.
+With gross settlements, Vipps MobilePay in practice provides a loan to the merchant, and this involves both additional cost and risk, and also requires additional checks.

 For gross settlements: If the merchant's organization number is registered as an EHF recipient, Vipps sends invoices as EHF.
 If not, the invoices are sent by email.